7 tips for avoiding house sitting disasters

-How prepared are you for when house sitting goes wrong?
+How prepared are you for when something at your house sit goes wrong?

 What would happen if a pet in your care becomes ill or worse?
 How would you cope if the property was damaged in a hurricane?
 What would you do if something prevents the owners returning home on time?

 It's so easy to get caught up in the excitement of your new house sitting adventure and bypass these important questions.
 After all they're not likely to happen to you.
 Or are they?

 Housesitting provides an amazing lifestyle for both long term travelers and short term vacationers the world over.
 In 99% of all assignments, the handover of the property and pets back to the home owner is a happy occasion.
 You may experience the odd hiccup, but nothing too troublesome.

 We've recently seen in Texas and The Caribbean, as Hurricane Harvey and Irma passed through within a couple of weeks of each other, that there are occasional situations when housesitting does go wrong.

 And on the sad occasion where a pet becomes sick, injures itself, goes missing or tragically dies, think about how will you cope with this sad and sensitive situation?
 It’s hard enough when it’s your own pet, but if someone’s beloved animal has been entrusted to your care, the emotions evoked are possibly more extreme.